 Turn grandma's teacups and saucers into cash?

 For those of you looking to turn grandma's dainty floral teacups and saucers into cash, you have a few options...just be prepared to find out that it may be more trouble than it's worth.

 I hate to be the bearer of bad news BUT...I have to be honest.
 Even though your beautiful pieces may be in mint condition, and whoever purchased them originally paid a fortune for them, given the amount of time it will take you to assess their condition, post the items and coordinate the sale, the effort of packaging the pieces to be shipped and cost of shipping, etc., you just may find that you're better off donating or upcycling the china (or some combination of the two).
-See blog post on where to donate your vintage china
+See FAQ for where to donate your vintage china.

 Selling your china online

 Now that you've been warned, these are the sites I recommend for selling your vintage china online:

 - Facebook Marketplace

 For Replacements and Dinner Matchers, you'll provide a bit of information about your collection(s) to get an estimate.
 Once you get the estimate and agree to their assessment, you'll pack and ship your pieces.
 Once the pieces have been examined by their staff, you'll be paid commensurately.